timriffe/DemoTools/README.md

 ## Note
 Sometime soon there will be an overhaul of function names.
 We plan to switch to snake case, with method families as the first element.
 This is to make naming more regular and memorable, and also to activate autocomplete in RStudio or similar.

-## Getting started

-We'll soon add a primer here, but for now you can get started by loading the package and calling up help files, which contain worknig examples to demonstrate usage and options.

 ```
 library(DemoTools)